 All eFiled documents must be electronically bookmarked, connecting a Table of Contents to each section of the brief.
 Much like the colored tabs that were once added to paper filings, electronic bookmarks make it easier for readers to navigate your document.
 It is easy to add electronic bookmarks either in Microsoft Word while writing the document, or in Adobe Acrobat during the final editing.

 Need some help?
-One Legal’s Email to File service can help you assemble your filing, add electronic bookmarks, and review for common issues.
+One Legal’s Concierge service can help you assemble your filing, add electronic bookmarks, and review for common issues.
+It’s only an email away.

 All documents must have optical character recognition (OCR) applied to enable viewers to search for key terms.
 In order to better facilitate this text searchability, filers should create PDFs directly from the program used to write the document itself.
 These are called “text-based PDFs,” and result in a cleaner, more optimized document.